 Asking your staff to focus on self-improvement as well is never a bad thing.
 Not only does it encourage progression, but it means that staff are up-to-date and ready to help.

 Remember that at the end of the day, your business will hinge on customer support.
-If customers don’t like your business, they’re not going to come anywhere near you, so you have to make sure that you have carefully and strategically designed your business in such a way that works for them.
+If customers don’t like your business, they’re not going to come anywhere near you.
+So you have to make sure that you have carefully and strategically designed your business in such a way that works for them.
 Feedback is an essential part of the customer experience.
 Not only do you need to be prepared to deliver feedback to staff, but you also have to be prepared to take it from customers yourself.

 Fundamentally, food hygiene is a tricky one.
 There are numerous things to think about, a lot of different approaches you can take, and quite a few criteria for what is up to spec.
 Remember that the official standards will apply, and you can easily look these up by doing a quick Google search.
 You really can’t cut corners when it comes to food hygiene, because that’s how mistakes happen.
-You need to make sure that you are being considerate, effective, and reliable when it comes to food health and safety, because your customers shouldn’t have to feel like they’re at risk.
+You need to make sure that you are being considerate, effective, and reliable when it comes to food health and safety.
+This is because your customers shouldn’t have to feel like they’re at risk.